ephraimduncan/awesome-developer-dictionary/README.md

 ## T

 - **template**: a preformatted file that serve as the starting point for another file.
+- **testing**: a process, to evaluate the functionality of a software application with an intent to find whether the developed software met the specified requirements or not and to identify the bugs to ensure that the product is bug-free.
+- **testing framework**: a set of guidelines or rules used for creating and designing test cases.
 - **type (data type)**: an attribute of data which tells the compiler or interpreter how the programmer intends to use the data.

 ## U